 Developing and Implementing a Cultural Ambassador Program: Due to a broad range of challenges in identifying and referring children with deaf-blindness and the cultural and linguistic diversity of the population, the National Deaf/Blind TA Network has created a framework and process for implementing a cultural ambassador program within state deaf/blind projects.
 Participants will be provided implementation examples from states with strategies used to boost referral, enhance parent knowledge and skills through providing high quality training and resources, and foster their ability to advocate for the needs of their child and family within the educational setting and community through culturally responsive practice.
 Discussion will include processes for assessing internal project capacity, building state level partnerships, and sustaining practice.
 Supporting Families who have Children with Complex Needs including Combined Vision and Hearing Loss - This part of the session will include information and resources for family leaders on supporting families who have children with complex needs including those who are deaf/blind.
 Content shared will include online websites and videos, training modules, ways to connect with state and national organizations, and family stories that parent leaders can use and disseminate in their work.
 Memories and Experiences for Children and Youth who are Deaf/Blind, DHH with complex needs. –All individuals have memories and experiences.
 As hearing and sighted individuals, we are able to talk and share our memories across settings which helps us connect with other people, build concepts, develop literacy and relive experiences.
 Children with complex needs do not always have a way or an opportunity to talk about their memories and experiences.
 This section of the training will provide participants with concrete examples to be inclusive when it comes to memories and experiences for all children.
 Through hands on simulations, participants will leave with gained knowledge about the learning channels of students with complex needs and the need for intentional teaching.

-Trainers: Djenne-amal Morris, Danna Conn, Emma Nelson, Myrna Medina, Donna Carpenter, Peggy Sinclair-Morris, and Kim Zeigler
+Trainers: Djenne-amal Morris, Danna Conn, Megan Cote, Myrna Medina, Donna Carpenter, Peggy Sinclair-Morris, and Kim Zeigler

 Friday, Sept.
 17th: 1-3pm & 4-5pm